hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 * **W﻿orkshopId:** Id of the workshop linked to the video.
 * **A﻿ctive:** Tag to set to enable visibility of the replay in registration portal.

-one could create these entries manually or leverage a simple wod.yml fiel containing them and that can be later parsed in order to feed the database with the relevant info, quite handy,no ?
+One could create these entries manually or leverage a simple wod.yml file containing them and that can be later parsed in order to feed the database with the relevant info, quite handy,no ?

 Here is an exampe of such a file: